Core Concepts

 omit both the value and the type, which will make the type auto.

-differently than proc ghost(a, b: int) would.
-With the proc, a and b are
+proc Ghost(a, b: int) would: with the proc, a and b are both int,

-both int, whereas the name version would make a auto and b int.
+whereas the name version makes a auto and b int.

 speed, color, and global can always be passed to a new instance, even if